rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 using the `ls` command followed by the directory.
 Some names vary depending on your distribution.
 For example, Apache is `httpd` on CentOS and `apache2` on Ubuntu.

-**Note:** Many newer linux distributions use Systemd instead of netstat for checking services.
-If you are using SystemD, replace all `service <service-name> <status>` commands in this article with `systemct1 <status> <service-name>`.
-For more information on `systemct1` commands, see the Fedora [SysVinit to Systemmd cheatsheer](https://fedoraproject.org/wiki/SysVinit_to_Systemd_Cheatsheet).
+**Note:** Many newer Linux distributions use systemd instead of netstat for checking services.
+If you are using systemd, replace all `service <service-name> <status>` commands with `systemct1 <status> <service-name>`.
+For more information about `systemct1` commands, see the Fedora [SysVinit to Systemmd Cheatsheet](https://fedoraproject.org/wiki/SysVinit_to_Systemd_Cheatsheet).

-#### Service status
+#### Check the service status

-A service can have any of the following statues:
+A service can have any of the following statuses:

 - `start`: The service has started.
 - `stop`: The service has stopped running
-- `restart`: The service is rebooting and will start once the process is complete
+- `restart`: The service is rebooting and will start after the process is complete

-The following example shows how to check the status of `httpd` on CentOS using the service command.
+The following example shows how to check the status of `httpd` on CentOS using the `service` command.

     $ sudo service httpd status
     httpd is stopped

-#### Service control
+### Start the service

-If a service isn't running you can use `service` to start it.
+If a service isn't running, you can use the `service` command to start it.

     $ sudo service httpd start
     Starting httpd:                                            [  OK  ]

-If the application cannot be started the service command will report the failure and usually show a message explaining the reason.
+If the application can't be started, the system reports the failure and usually shows a message explaining the reason.

     $ sudo service httpd start
     Starting httpd: (98)Address already in use: make_sock: could not bind to address [::]:80